-Push the either side of the button until the number of the disc you want to listen to appears on the display.
+Push either side of the button until the number of the disc you want to listen to appears on the display.

-Dolby® DD B NR
+Dolby[®] D B NR^{}

-If you are listening to a tape that was recorded with Dolby® B Noise Reduction, push the button marked with the double-D symbol.
+If you are listening to a tape that was recorded with Dolby[®] B Noise Reduction, push the button marked with the double-D symbol.
 The double-D symbol will appear on the display.
-Push the button again to turn off Dolby® B NR.
+Push the button again to turn off Dolby[®] B NR.